Catalan Art Nouveau at large

 There are likely few other unfinished constructions around the world as famous as La Sagrada Familia, which unusually also got assigned a UNESCO World Heritage status already before its completion.
 The architect has now been dead for soon ninety years and the cathedral has been a work in progress ever since.

-Anticipating that he would not be able to finish the construction of La Sagrada Familia during his life Gaudi already designed the construction of the church in phases, so that every generation would have a goal to finish one part.
+Anticipating that he would not be able to finish the construction of La Sagrada Familia during his life Gaudi already designed the construction of the church in phases.
+In this way every generation would have a goal to finish one part.
 At the moment of his death only about a quarter of the church was finished.

-Some unfortunate incidents, such as the Spanish Civil War and lack of funds, almost caused the church never to be finished, but fortunately thanks to a large number of well-trained architects and private donations the work on the church continues up to date.
-These days the progress of the construction goes even a bit more quickly thanks to the computer-aided design technology applied in the construction works.
+Some unfortunate incidents, such as the Spanish Civil War and lack of funds, almost caused the church never to be finished.
+Fortunately thanks to a large number of well-trained architects and private donations the work on the church continues up to date.
+These days the progress of the construction goes even a bit more quickly, thanks to the computer-aided design technology applied in the construction works.
 The church is said to be finished in between 2026 and 2030.

-Already early in his career Antoni Gaudi met the industrialist Eusebi Güell, who – immediately impressed by Gaudi’s modernist design – commissioned the architect to build various structures bearing his name, of which the most famous are the Parc Güell, Palau Güell and the Crypt in Colonia Güell, the latter being 23 kilometers outside Barcelona.
+Already early in his career Antoni Gaudi met the industrialist Eusebi Güell, who – immediately impressed by Gaudi’s modernist design – commissioned the architect to build various structures bearing his name.
+Some of the most famous are the Parc Güell, Palau Güell and the Crypt in Colonia Güell, the latter being 23 kilometers outside Barcelona.

-Parc Güell is one of those spots in Barcelona, where you can escape the hustling and bustling of the city, provided you walk a bit further than the entrance, which is one of the most popular parts of the park and thus often pretty crowded.
-The park – measuring 17.18 hectare and built between 1900 and 1914 – is full of beautiful architectural structures designed by Gaudi, some parts decorated with the colourful mosaics he often used in his work and other parts more of a rural shape, totally fitting in with the ambiance of a park.
+Parc Güell is one of those spots in Barcelona, where you can escape the hustling and bustling of the city.
+This is provided you walk a bit further than the entrance, which is one of the most popular parts of the park and thus often pretty crowded.
+The park – measuring 17.18 hectare and built between 1900 and 1914 – is full of beautiful architectural structures designed by Gaudi.
+Some parts are decorated with the colourful mosaics he often used in his work.
+Other parts are more of a rural shape, totally fitting in with the ambiance of a park.
 On top of it, from the higher parts of the park you have different, excellent views over the city.
 For a panoramic view search for the large cross at the high-point of the park.